Cuis-Smalltalk/Cuis-Website/_pages/download.md

 # Quick Start

-The easiest way to set up Cuis in your system is the the latest Stable Release: https://github.com/Cuis-Smalltalk/Cuis6-2
+The easiest way to set up Cuis in your system is the the latest [Cuis Stable Release](https://github.com/Cuis-Smalltalk/Cuis6-2).